CSA Funds and Request Forms

 CSA Discretionary Fund

 Additional money left after replenishing Cap Reserves is placed in the CSA Discretionary Fund.
 This money may be spent by a majority vote of Senate or distributed to the other Funds at the discretion of the Treasurer with the advice of Budget Committee and the approval of the Senate.
+Please contact the CSA Treasurer about accessing money in this fund.

 Student Activity Support Fund